KenKundert/nestedtext/doc/alternatives.rst

 strings both have to be quoted, commas are required between dictionary and list items (but forbidden after the last item), braces are required around dictionaries, etc.  Features that would improve clarity are also lacking.
-Comments are not allowed, multi-line strings are not supported, and whitespace is insignificant (leading to the possibility that the appearance of the data may not match its true structure).
+Comments are not allowed, multiline strings are not supported, and whitespace is insignificant (leading to the possibility that the appearance of the data may not match its true structure).
 More conceptually, it is the responsibility of the user to provide data of the correct type (e.g. ``32`` vs. ``32.0`` vs.